 Working from Home: 19 Tried-and-Tested Tips for Remote Work

-Businesses around the world are taking steps to prevent the spread of coronavirus, with many asking their employees to start working from home.
+Businesses around the world are taking steps to prevent the spread of coronavirus, with many employees now working from home.

-Later has been a remote-friendly company for almost 3 years, with full-time remote employees spanning 6 countries and 3 continents — so it’s fair to say we’ve learned a lot of lessons along the way.
+Later has been a remote-friendly company for almost 3 years, with full-time remote employees spanning 6 countries and 3 continents.

 In this post we are going to cover how we approach remote work as a company, as well as our top tips for working from home: